soraxas/firmware/README.md

 - Macros are not recursive.

+- Only one-liners are allowed, due to our need to respect firmware's indexation of actions.

 ## Contributing

 If you wish to add some functionality, preferably fork the repo, implement it and post PR.
 Alternatively, feel free to fire tickets with feature requests...